sainadhch/CleaningAlgorithm/README.md

     3. Create Instance for the class "CleaningAlgorithm".
     4. Now "calculateNextClean" method can be called.
     5. The function parameters are defined as follows:
-        * $car a 1­D array with the following keys mapped to intvalues
+        * $car a 1­D array with the following keys mapped to int values
             * ‘id’ the Car’s ID
             * ‘pod_id’ the ID of the Car’s Pod ­ a key into $pods
             * ‘class_id’ the ID of the Car’s Class ­ a key into $classes
             * ‘last_clean’ the number of days since the car was last cleaned

         * $pods a 1­D array of Pod IDs (ints) mapped to boolean values
-        * $classes a 1­D array of Class IDs (ints) mapped to doublevalues
+        * $classes a 1­D array of Class IDs (ints) mapped to double values
-        * $settings a 1­D array with the following keys mapped to int/ doublevalues
+        * $settings a 1­D array with the following keys mapped to int/ double values
             * ‘dirty_pod’ the “dirty pod” factor (double)
             * ‘min_freq’ the minimum numbers of days between cleans
             * ‘std_freq’ the standard numbers of days between cleans